kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

 During the last months we have also worked on improving the automation pipelines used to build all our policies, both the stable and the experimental ones.
-That lead to the following enrichment:
+That led to the following enrichment:

 - Policy OCI artifacts are labeled with `org.opencontainers.image.*` labels.
 This information can be used by automation tools like Renovate or Dependabot to react